dsant005/AGENT-X/README.md

 ## User Guide

-For a description of the architecture and design of AGENT-X and the associated AGENT project, read the [Autonomous Generation and Exploration System (Agent) and Agent-X User's Guide](./documentation/user_guide.md).
+For a description of the architecture and design of AGENT-X and the associated AGENT project, read the [AI Generation and Exploration in Test System (Agent) and Agent-X User's Guide](./documentation/user_guide.md).

 ## Development